Career and Technical Education » CTE Programs of Study

 The Career and Technical Education Department at Alcoa High School offers nine CTE programs of study within six career clusters.
 Each of the programs of study offered at Alcoa High School can be used to satisfy a student's three-credit elective focus requirement which is necessary for high school graduation.
 Dual enrollment and dual credit opportunities are available in most courses.

-Within the health science cluster, students can choose an elective focus in either the Emergency Medical Services program of study or the Nursing Services program of study.
-Students in those programs of study can achieve national industry certification as Certified Emergency Medical Responders or Certified Nursing Assistants.
+Within the health science cluster, students can choose an elective focus in either the Sports and Human Performance program of study or the Nursing Services program of study.
+Students in those programs of study can achieve national industry certification as Certified Personal Trainers or Certified Nursing Assistants.

 • Marketing